5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/Polaris_PoperPlay_Tables.md

 - Open your config.plist
 - Put a `#` in front of `PP_PhmSoftPowerPlayTable` to disable the key
 - Reboot macOS and perform the tests again
-- Also check in HWMonitorSMC2 for Power Consumption of the GPU.
+- Check power consumption, temps and clock speed in HWMonitorSMC2.

-## Test results
+### Test results
 Here are some Geekbench scores for my Sapphire Nitro+ Radeon RX 580 (4 GB):

 - **Metal** (stock): [**51211**](https://browser.geekbench.com/v5/compute/5112722)